Dreamcatcher South Africa NPC

 The original St Augustine’s church was built in 1908 and was the first church in the greater Stilbaai area.
 In 1988 a new church was built in the main part of Melkhoutfontein, with the original church initially being utilised as a creche.
 Despite the historical importance of the church, over time it was abandoned, fell into a state of disrepair, and became a focal point for anti-social behaviour.
 Some graves were also desecrated.

-In 2014 Dreamcatcher were approached by the then priest, Father Susan Rhoode, the church wardens and the community to help restore it to its former glory and use as a community resource.
+In 2014 Dreamcatcher were approached by the then priest, Father Susan Rhode, the church wardens and the community to help restore it to its former glory and use as a community resource.
 Moreover as the building was over a century old it was listed with the National Monuments Commission due to its significant historical and cultural importance.

 Image of Church in 2011